Policy and Procedure Name:

 of, and arising out of, the injured worker’s employment.

-received by permanently and totally disabled injured workers whose benefits
+by permanently and totally disabled injured workers whose benefits fall below a

-fall below a threshold amount determined annually, based on the cost of living
+threshold amount determined annually, based on the cost of living index.

 Indemnity-only

-includes only the compensation portion of a claim (e.g., temporary total
+only the compensation portion of a claim (e.g., temporary total disability,

 Lump